Asterka/PXE-automated-installation/README.md

 How should I run the system?

+0) Connect to existing LAN network.
+Connect the client machine to install Ubuntu on to the same LAN.

-1) User should download one and the only file script.sh fileand allow its execution via
+1) Server part of installation is: download one and the only file script.sh fileand allow its execution via

     wget https://raw.githubusercontent.com/Asterka/PXE-automated-installation/master/setup